BrianSturgis/Week-4-solo-project/README.md

 ## Detailed Description

 Pizza Parlor
-This is an application for ordering a pizza where a user can choose from one  individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.
+This is an application for ordering a pizza where a user can choose from one  individual toppings  and a size to order a pizza and see the final cost.

-Allow the user to choose toppings and size for the pizza they'd like to order.
-Create a pizza object constructor with properties for toppings and size.
-Create a prototype method for the cost of a pizza depending on the selections chosen.
-Use your own formula for this.
-Keep it simple to start!
-You do not need to have a complex formula for determining cost (although you can if you like).
-The most important part of this code review is using and demonstrating your understanding of constructors and prototypes.

 ## Setup/Installation Requirements
 - repository location (https://github.com/BrianSturgis/week4project